List of Doom ports: Super Nintendo

-Reviews for the Super NES version were mostly negative.
 Electronic Gaming Monthly gave this version a score of 5.375 out of 10.
 Two of their reviewers said that it was "decent" but clearly inferior to other versions of Doom, while the other two felt it to be a poor game even without comparing it to other versions.
 They particularly criticized that enemies at a distance are too pixelated to be seen, making it "seem like you are getting hit for no reason at all".
 They cited the "outstanding" music as the one strong point.
-A critic for Next Generation similarly complained that enemies are so pixelated at mid-distance or farther that they blend in with the backgrounds.
-He also criticized the graphics in general as requiring "constant squinting" to discern what is going on and called the controls "poor and sluggish."
-While acknowledging that creating a port of Doom for a last generation console at all was an impressive technical accomplishment, he concluded the port to be not worthwhile and gave it two out of five stars.
-GamePros The Axe Grinder instead stated that distant objects appear sharp and clear, and that it is objects which are close up which appear extremely pixelated.
-He gave the Super NES version a generally negative assessment, saying that the game is almost unplayable due to the unresponsive controls.
+Next Generation similarly complained that enemies are so pixelated at mid-distance or farther that they blend in with the backgrounds.
+They also criticized the graphics in general as requiring "constant squinting" to discern what is going on and called the controls "poor and sluggish."
+While acknowledging that creating a port of Doom for a last generation console at all was an impressive technical accomplishment, they concluded the port to be not worthwhile and gave it two out of five stars.
+GamePro instead stated that distant objects appear sharp and clear, and that it is objects which are close up which appear extremely pixelated.
+They gave the SNES version a generally negative assessment, saying that the game is almost unplayable due to the unresponsive controls.

-On July 14, 2020, the source code for the game was released by Randy Linden, the game's creator, under the GPL-3.0-only license.
+Linden would later develop a cancelled port of Quake for the Game Boy Advance as well as the PlayStation emulator Bleem!.
+On July 14, 2020, Linden released the source code for the port under the GPL-3.0-only license.
+At QuakeCon 2024, Limited Run Games announced a "new and improved" version of the SNES port of Doom developed with the involvement of Linden which boasts performance improvements, the inclusion of the Thy Flesh Consumed episode from The Ultimate Doom and circle strafing as well as other additions.
+The larger 4 MB cartridge will feature a new custom chip that exceeds the performance of the previous Super FX chips and the game will support rumble with a new compatible controller that will also be released alongside the game in 2025.